Halstonberg

 Idaho non-compete litigation is concentrated in the district courts serving Ada County (Boise) and Canyon County, along with the federal District of Idaho.
 The Boise area generates the majority of disputes given its concentration of commercial activity and its growing technology and corporate base.

 Enforcement is most common in technology, healthcare, agriculture and food processing, financial services, and professional services.
-The statutory framework — with its key-employee provisions, eighteen-month duration presumption, and reformation authority — provides structure that supplements the reasonableness analysis.
+The statutory framework, with its key-employee provisions, eighteen-month duration presumption, and reformation authority, provides structure that supplements the reasonableness analysis.

 Litigation costs in Idaho are moderate: $20,000 to $95,000 through preliminary injunction is a reasonable range.

-What Idaho employees should know
+What should Idaho employees know about non-competes?

 Your non-compete must protect a legitimate business interest and be reasonable in duration, geographic area, and scope of activity, no broader than necessary.
 The statute provides structure to this analysis.

 The key-employee provisions matter.
-Non-competes are most readily enforced against key employees — those with significant access to confidential information, trade secrets, or customer relationships, or who are among the most senior or highest-paid.
+Non-competes are most readily enforced against key employees, those with significant access to confidential information, trade secrets, or customer relationships, or who are among the most senior or highest-paid.
 If you're not a key employee and lacked significant access to the employer's protectable interests, the basis for enforcement is weaker.

 The eighteen-month duration presumption provides a benchmark.
 A restriction within eighteen months is presumed reasonable as to duration; a longer restriction doesn't enjoy the presumption and faces greater scrutiny.